-Delicious and easy 21 Day Fix Chicken Marsala for the Instant Pot that’s gluten-free, grain free, and Paleo friendly!
+Delicious and easy 21 Day Fix Instant Pot Chicken Marsala that’s gluten-free, grain free, Weight Watchers, and Paleo friendly!

 This post contains affiliate links for products I’m obsessed with.